-- (a) The most urgent and important challenge facing the people of Ireland, North and South, and the British and Irish Governments together, is to remove the causes of conflict, to overcome the legacy of history and to heal the divisions which have resulted. - (b) The beginning of peace provides an unprecedentedly favourable climate in which to face this challenge.
-The opportunity now available needs to be grasped to the full. - (c) Divisions within Northern Ireland and within the island are part of the historic legacy of wider British-Irish relations.
-The origins and context of those divisions, therefore, transcend Northern Ireland itself and encompass the totality of relationships involved ie. those within Northern Ireland, within the island of Ireland and between the peoples of these islands. - (d) In terms of the way ahead, a central role rests with the Irish and British Governments.
-Building on the evolution of agreed arrangements and positions - starting with the Sunningdale communiqué, followed by the 1980 Summits, which placed the relationship on a formal footing, and leading over time to the deepened level of co-operation represented by the Anglo-Irish Agreement, the Joint Declaration and the Joint Framework Document - the two Governments [have accepted that they have a responsibility to lead] (must lead) the process of overcoming the divisions of the past, and the search for a new accommodation acceptable to all.
-Both Governments [having] (have) acknowledged [their] (this) responsibility, (and) it will be essential that they discharge it actively and fully.
-The British Government, having declared that it has no selfish strategic or economic interest in Northern Ireland, has accepted that its role will be to encourage, facilitate and x enable the achievement of agreement [among the people of Ireland] through a process of dialogue and co-operation and that it will legislate for any such agreement, while the Irish Government has committed itself to the principle that the democratic right of selfdetermination by the people of Ireland as a whole must be achieved and exercised with and subject to the agreement and consent of a majority of the people of Northern Ireland.
-TWe also note that the Irish Government has said that no individual party can have a veto over negotiations and discussions over their outcome, 1 and the British Government has said no group or organisation has a veto over the policy of a democratically elected government.
-2 The two Governments have also acknowledged that in political dialogue X no outcome is either predetermined or ruled out 3 and that other proposals, apart from

-- 1 Then Taoiseach Albert Reynold's Cork Speech, 21 July 1994. - 2 British Clarification to Sinn Fein, 19 May 1994. - 3 Ditto - (e) The engagement of the political parties, together with the two Governments, in all-inclusive talks will also be crucial to the achievement of a comprehensive accommodation.
+- The most urgent and important challenge facing the people of Ireland, North and South, (a) and the British and Irish Governments together, is to remove the causes of conflict, to overcome the legacy of history and to heal the divisions which have resulted - The beginning of peace provides an unprecedentedly favourable climate in which to face (b) this challenge.
+The opportunity now available needs to be grasped to the full. - Divisions within Northern Ireland and within the island are part of the historic legacy of (c) wider British-Irish relations.
+The origins and context of those divisions, therefore, transcend Northern Ireland itself and encompass the totality of relationships involved ie. those within Northern Ireland, within the island of Ireland and between the peoples of these islands. - In terms of the way ahead, a central role rests with the Irish and British Governments. (d)Building on the evolution of agreed arrangements and positions [- starting with the Sunningdale communiqué, followed by the 1980 Summits, which placed the relationship on a formal footing, and leading over time to the deepened level of co-operation represented by the Anglo-Irish Agreement, the Joint Declaration and the Joint Framework Document -] the two Governments have accepted that they have a responsibility to lead the process of overcoming the divisions of the past, and the search for a new accommodation acceptable to all.
+Both Governments having acknowledged their responsibility, it will be essential that they discharge it actively and fully.
+The British Government, having declared that it has no selfish strategic or economic interest in Northern Ireland, has accepted that its role will be to encourage, facilitate and enable the achievement of agreement [among the people of Ireland] through a process of dialogue and co-operation and that it will legislate for any such agreement, while the Irish Government has committed itself to the principle that the democratic right of selfdetermination by the people of Ireland as a whole must be achieved and exercised with and subject to the agreement and consent of a majority of the people of Northern Ireland - We also note that the Irish Government has said that no individual party can have a veto over negotiations and discussions over their outcome, 1 and the British Government has said no group or organisation a veto over the policy of a democratically elected vernment.
+2 The two Governments have also agreed that in political dialogue no outcome is either predetermined or ruled out 3 and that other positions, apart from theirs, will be given full consideration in all-party talks.} - The engagement of the political parties, together with the two Governments, in all-(0) inclusive talks will also be crucial to the achievement of a comprehensive agreement.
+To ensure their success, such talks will require careful and sensitive preparation.
+[We also note that the Irish Government has said that no individual party can have a veto over negotiations and discussions over their outcome, 1 and the British Government has said no group or organisation has a veto over the policy of a democratically elected government.
+2 The two Governments have also agreed that in political dialogue no outcome is either predetermined or ruled out 3 and that other positions, apart from theirs, will be given full consideration in all-party talks.]